Melelem/melelem.utility.package/README.md

 ### Unit Tests

 The unit tests are contained in the `tests` directory.
-Tests are ignored when pip installing the metal package.
+Tests are ignored when pip installing the melelem package.

 ### Requirements

 All required packages should be specified in the `requirements.txt` file.
-These will be auto-installed when installing the metal package.
+These will be auto-installed when installing the melelem package.

 ### Package

-Everything you wish included in the metal package should be contained in the `metal` directory.
+Everything you wish included in the melelem package should be contained in the `melelem` directory.
-NOTE: that metal package has a special folder called `data`.
+NOTE: that melelem package has a special folder called `data`.
 Here is where you should put any resource files (non-python) you wish to be included in the pip install.
 For example, a file called `stopwords.json`.
 There is some code in `setup.py` that walks through the directory and includes all the files contained within.